informaton/r-nonwear-methods/README.md

 * __automateHMM.R__ - HMM training/testing of 15 subjects with a 50/50 partition.
 Outputs performance table summary and saves results to "results/hmmPerformance.csv" when `saveResultsToCsv = TRUE`.

 * __gmmPartitioned.R__ - GMM for 15 subjects with a 60/40 training/testing partition.
 Outputs table summaries.
 Plots can be enabled by uncommenting these entries in the source code.

+* __gmmBalanced.R__ - GMM with a balanced approach using 80% for training and 20% for testing.

 * __hmmPartitioned.R__ - HMM for subject "100521" with a 60/40 training/testing partition.
 Outputs table summaries.
 Plots can be enabled by uncommenting these entries in the source code.

+* __hmmMulti.R__ - HMM with multiple simulations using a hold-one out training and testing scheme.

+* __hmmMultiNewFeat.R__ - HMM with multiple simulations using a hold-one out training and testing scheme with features described in the manuscript.

 # Requirements and installation